HermanMartinus/justsketchme-frontend/_posts/2021-12-13-creating-complex-scenes-with-justsketchme.md

 ![complex scenes 4](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/8b28c90f-a764-4bde-706c-2321d5c77300/optimised)

-Fan art
+## Fan art

-So we’re pretty restricted with what we can upload to the prop library, as we’re bound by copyright laws to not infringe on other’s property and have to pretty much exclusively make use of royalty free or custom design files.
+So we’re pretty restricted with what we can upload to the prop library, as we’re bound by copyright laws to not infringe on others’ property and have to pretty much exclusively make use of royalty-free or custom design files.

 BUT as a user, who is not profiting off of these assets or using them for anything other than your artistic pursuits, you totally can.

-So if you’re trying to crank out a lush piece of fan art and you wanna get down to the nitty gritty of Mjölnir’s design and ace every crack and curve then you can upload a file you found and get right to it.
+So if you’re trying to crank out a lush piece of fan art and you wanna get down to the nitty-gritty of Mjölnir’s design and ace every crack and curve then you can upload a file you found and get right to it.

 Wanna sketch Thor brandishing said hammer in the middle of Asgard’s great hall?
 You can!